Lawsuit Details How The Sackler Family Allegedly Built An OxyContin Fortune

 They predicted that 40-60 percent of the patients buying Suboxone for the first time would relapse and have to take it again, which meant more revenue.

-Purdue never went through with it, but Attorney General Healey contends this and other internal documents show the family's greed and disregard for the welfare of patients.
+Purdue never went through with it, but Healey contends this and other internal documents show the family's greed and disregard for the welfare of patients.

 A version of this story first ran on WBUR's CommonHealth.
 You can follow @mbebinger on Twitter.